nonissue/dotfiles/README.md

 * vscode
 * ssh (encrypted with ansible-vault)

+### Related

+My hammerspoon config is kept in a separate repo, but if you use macOS, you may find it interesting: <https://github.com/nonissue/hammerspoon>

 ## Contact:

 Feel free to open pull requests as you see fit.
 You can also contact me at andy@<githubusername>.org